gofhilman/todo-list/README.md

 ## To Do

-- Complete main update function
+- Add task list handle function